 27.3.14.3.
 Pre-correction accuracy requirements

+A STA compensates for carrier frequency offset (CFO) error and symbol clock error with respect to the corresponding triggering PPDU when transmitting the following types of PPDUs:

+HE TB PPDU

+Non-HT or non-HT duplicate PPDU with the TXVECTOR parameter TRIGGER_RESPONDING set to true

+NOTE — The MU-RTS Trigger frame is the only Trigger frame that solicits transmission of a non-HT or non-HT duplicate PPDU and not an HE TB PPDU.
+The non-HT or non-HT duplicate PPDU transmitted as a response to an MU-RTS Trigger frame carries a CTS frame.

-A STA that transmits an HE TB PPDU compensates for carrier frequency offset (CFO) error and symbol clock error.
-After compensation, the absolute value of residual CFO error with respect to the PPDU carrying the soliciting Trigger frame shall not exceed 350 Hz for data subcarriers when measured at the 10% point of the complementary cumulative distribution function (CCDF) of CFO errors in AWGN at a received power of –60 dBm in the primary 20 MHz.
-The residual CFO error measurement shall be made on the HE TB PPDU following the HE-SIG-A field.
+After compensation, the absolute value of residual CFO error with respect to the corresponding triggering PPDU shall not exceed the following levels when measured at the 10% point of the complementary cumulative distribution function (CCDF) of CFO errors in AWGN at a received power of –60 dBm in the primary 20 MHz.

+HE TB PPDU : 350 Hz for data subcarriers

+Non-HT or non-HT duplicate PPDU : 2 kHz

+The residual CFO error measurement on the HE TB PPDU shall be made after the HE-SIG-A field.
+The residual CFO error measurement on the non-HT or non-HT duplicate PPDU shall be made after the L-STF field.
 The symbol clock error shall be compensated by the same ppm amount as CFO error.

-A STA that transmits an HE TB PPDU in response to a triggering PPDU shall ensure that the transmission start time of the HE TB PPDU is within ±0.4 µs + 16 µs from the end, at the STA’s antenna connector, of the last OFDM symbol of the triggering PPDU (if it contains no packet extension) or of the packet extension of the triggering PPDU (if present).
+A STA that transmits an HE TB, non-HT or non-HT duplicate PPDU in response to a triggering PPDU shall ensure that the transmission start time of the HE TB, non-HT or non-HT duplicate PPDU is within ±0.4 µs + 16 µs from the end, at the STA’s antenna connector, of the last OFDM symbol of the triggering PPDU (if it contains no packet extension) or of the packet extension of the triggering PPDU (if present).

 NOTE—This end instant is before any signal extension, so this is equivalent to HE TB PPDU transmission within 0.4 µs of SIFS after the end of the triggering PPDU including signal extension.